Travengers was inspired by the founder Agnes’ younger autistic sister, Elise.

 Besides, if Agnes could travel the world, why shouldn’t her sister be able to?

 And so… the idea of Travengers was born, and in January 2020 it was finally launched, right before the pandemic.
-Since then we’ve connected many people through trips, social events and virtual tours, we’ve built a team, established an advisory board, and are in the process of expanding our services.
+Since then we’ve connected many people through social events, virtual tours, and domestic tours, we’ve built a team, established an advisory board, and are in the process of expanding our services.
 We want young people and their families across Australia to be assured there are opportunities out there to meet people and be more independent, while experiencing the joys of travelling.

 There are still a lot of misconceptions around autism and hidden disabilities, and we will continue to work on our mission towards acceptance and inclusivity.